ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     with the attacker's IR1.
 - (G) If the client instance is checking the interaction hash, the attack stops here because the hash calculation of (CN2 + SN2 + IR1 + AS) will fail.
-    If the client instance does not check the interaction hash, the AS will reject the interaction request because it is presented against CT2 and not CT1 as expected.
+    If the client instance does not check the interaction hash, the client instance will be tricked into submitting the interaction reference to the AS.
+Here, the AS will reject the interaction request because it is presented against CT2 and not CT1 as expected.
+However, an attacker who has potentially injected CT1 as the value of CT2 would be able to continue the attack.

+Even with additional checks in place, client instances using interaction finish mechanisms are responsible for checking the interaction hash to provide security to the overall system.

 ## Storage of Information During Interaction and Continuation {#security-client-storage}